HazelSharma/HazelSharma/README.md

 🌱 Passionate about Software Developement and Project Management.

-👩‍💻 Currently, working as a Web Developer @ Pitch It Green.
+👩‍💻 Currently, working as a Software Developer @ RBC.

 💼 Previously, worked as a Project Coordinator @ Bell Canada.